salman-ab/lucid-inventory-tracker/README.md

 The automation runs everyday at 6am, and sends me a email to tell me it has ran along with key summary statistics.

 Key Metrics Tracked

-Total in Inventory
+-Total in Inventory
-New Vehicles
+-New Vehicles
-Disappeared/Sold Vehicles
+-Disappeared/Sold Vehicles
-Sold Last 7 days, Month, 90 days, Year
+-Sold Last 7 days, Month, 90 days, Year
-New Inventory Last 7 days, Month, 90 days, Year Average and Median Price
+-New Inventory Last 7 days, Month, 90 days, Year -Average and Median Price
-Average time to sell
+-Average time to sell
-Inventory and Sales Week on Week and Month on Month Growth %
+-Inventory and Sales Week on Week and Month on Month Growth %

 Limitations